cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 tag space.
 This use of code point space is justified by the wide use of typed arrays in data interchange.

+Providing a column-major order variant of the multi-dimensional array may seem superfluous to some, and useful to others.
+It is cheap to define the additional tag so it is available when actually needed.
+Allocating it out of a different number space makes the preference for row-major evident.

 Applying a Homogeneous Array tag to a Typed Array would be redundant and is therefore not provided by the present specification.